kyma-project/btp-manager/docs/contributor/02-10-operations.md

 * PriorityClass `kyma-system`
 * Secret `sap-btp-manager` with data for the SAP BTP service operator

-The namespace and PriorityClass resources are created during <!--SAP BTP, Kyma runtime?--> installation.
+The namespace and PriorityClass resources are created during SAP BTP, Kyma runtime installation.
 The Secret is injected into the cluster by Kyma Environment Broker (KEB).
-If you want to provision the SAP BTP service operator in a cluster without Kyma <!--Kyma runtime?-->, you must create the prerequisites yourself.
+If you want to provision the SAP BTP service operator in a cluster without Kyma runtime, you must create the prerequisites yourself.

 ### Process